MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/proximity-join.md

 Proximity Join is a feature that enables you to nudge your meeting room into a Microsoft Teams Rooms so that your meeting room can sync with Microsoft Teams Rooms.
 Your personal device, for example, your desktop or mobile phone, detects Microsoft Teams Rooms through a wireless signal.

 If your personal device is a desktop, then using the TEAMS app, you detect an ultrasonic sound and capture a Microsoft Teams Rooms and nudge your meeting room into it.
-For more information, see [Proximity Join using TEAMS app on your desktop](#proximity-join-using-teams-app-on-your-desktop).
+For more information, see [How to detect Microsoft Teams Rooms using Proximity Join from TEAMS app on your desktop](#how-to-detect-microsoft-teams-rooms-using-proximity-join-from-teams-app-on-your-desktop).

 If your personal device is a mobile phone, then using the TEAMS app, you detect a bluetooth signal and capture a Microsoft Teams Rooms and nudge your meeting room into it.
-For more information, see [Proximity Join using TEAMS app on your mobile](#proximity-join-using-teams-app-on-your-mobile).
+For more information, see [How to detect Microsoft Teams Rooms using Proximity Join from TEAMS app on your mobile](#how-to-detect-microsoft-teams-rooms-using-proximity-join-from-teams-app-on-your-mobile).

 The Proximity Join feature provides you with the following advantages: